Transformed rank-1 lattices for high-dimensional approximation: Introduction

-Furthermore we will use methods where the support of the transformed Fourier coefficients $\hat h_{\mathbf k, \psi}$ of the underlying function $h$ is unknown.
-We adapt the methods presented in \cite{PoVo14,KaPoVo17} that describe a dimension incremental construction of a frequency set $I\subset\mathbb{Z}^d$ containing only non-zero or the approximately largest Fourier coefficients, based on component-by-component construction of rank-1 lattices.
-This will be done with respect to a specific search space in form of a full integer grid $[-N,N]^d\cap\mathbb{Z}^d$ with refinement $N\in\mathbb{N}$ and a sparsity that bounds the cardinality of the support.
+We note that it was recently suggested in \cite{Kae16, Kae17} to use multiple {rank-$1$} lattices which are obtained by taking a union of several single {rank-$1$} lattices.
+This method overcomes the limitations of the single {rank-$1$} lattice approach.
+That is, for the reconstruction of multivariate trigonometric polynomials supported on an arbitrary frequency set $I$ of finite cardinality ${|I|<\infty}$ with a single reconstructing {rank-$1$} lattice, the lattice size $M$ is bounded by ${|I| \leq M \leq |I|^2}$ under certain mild assumptions, see \cite[Lemma~2.1]{KaPoVo13} and \cite[Corollary~1]{Kae2013}.
+Multiple {rank-$1$} lattices improve the upper bound to $M\leq C |I|\log|I|$ with high probability \cite{Kae16, KaPoVo17}.
+Remarkably, in both cases the upper bound is independent of the dimension $d$.
+Furthermore there are methods where the support of the Fourier coefficients $\hat f_{\mathbf k}$ is unknown.
+We adapt the methods presented in \cite{PoVo14} that describe a dimension incremental construction of a frequency set $I\subset\mathbb{Z}^d$ containing only non-zero or the approximately largest Fourier coefficients $\hat h_{\mathbf k}$, based on component-by-component construction of {rank-$1$} lattices.
+This is done with respect to a specific search space in form of a full integer grid $[-N,N]^d\cap\mathbb{Z}^d$ with refinement $N\in\mathbb{N}$ and a sparsity that bounds the cardinality of the support.
+We incorporate the change of variables method into both the multiple {rank-$1$} lattice methods as well as the component-by-component construction method.
+Let us note that instead of rank-$1$ lattice points one can use a dimensional incremental support identification technique based on randomly chosen sampling points, that was recently developed in \cite{ChIwKr18}.